pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 This is very useful for Android where the Activity object is created by the system.
 Field injection happens after constructor injection but before method injection.

-An interesting thing about field and method injection is that the object usually has to be aware that field injection is happening, simply because that after the constructor has completed there still might be unresolved dependencies.
+An interesting thing about field and method injection is that the object usually has to be aware that injection is happening, simply because that after the constructor has completed there still might be unresolved dependencies (fields injected outside constructor are still not yet instantiated).
 Same for method injection.

 ```java
 public class TwitterApplication {